skelouse/skelouse.github.io/_posts/2022-12-11-golang_oop_structs_and_interfaces.markdown

     Vertex X: 4, Y: 1

 That's it, we got our original type out from the interface!
-I also checked ok as a best practice as without it the conversion would panic on failure.
+We also checked ok as a best practice as without it the conversion would panic on failure.

 ### OOP

 Some would say Golang is not an Object Oriented Programming language.
-Here I'm going to show you otherwise with inheritance and method overriding.
-I'm going to use the classic OOP animal example.
+We're going to walk through inheritance and method overriding.
+We're going to use the classic OOP animal example.

 ```go